colincoane/PHYS304-Project/README.md

 Scripts written and run in MATLAB

-JPL Horizons Ephemeris Data given in files with naming scheme "horizons_results_body.txt"
+JPL Horizons Ephemeris Data hard coded into functions.
 Function "solarSystemData.m" contains body initial states and masses, and "solarSystemEndData.m" contains expected final states from horizons results files

 Functions with naming scheme "methodIntegrator.m" are used to perform integration